I'm four months pregnant and struggling with stress at work. What can I do?

 Explain that women who breathe in secondhand smoke are at risk of having a low birth-weight baby.
 Secondhand smoke also puts your baby at greater risk of birth defects and stillbirth.

-Keeping your home free from smoke is important after the birth, to protect your baby from chest infections, glue ear and asthma.
+Keeping your home free from smoke is important after the birth, to protect your baby from chest infections, cot death, glue ear and asthma.
 Do everything you can to make sure your new baby is not exposed to smoke.
 If your partner is finding it hard to quit, suggest they use nicotine gum or patches instead when they’re at home.

 Find out more about the risks of smoking in pregnancy.